 The connection is project specific, so you can access the project's own feature store but also any feature store which has been shared with the project you connect to.

-This class provides convenience classmethods accesible from the
+This class provides convenience classmethods accessible from the

-hsfs provides a factory method, accesible from the top level
+hsfs provides a factory method, accessible from the top level

 module, so you don't have to import the